AkatGabrielGoncalves/FelicityBot/README.md

 # Felicity Bot

-This bot is being made as a generalist bot for Discord, so expect some cool features in the future.
+This bot is being made as a generalist bot for Discord.
+But it mainly plays music from youtube and can understand spotify playlists.
+Made it for fun.
+Not commercial use.

 ## **If you have an idea or a problem, open an issue!
 Or you can reach out to me on discord: ライケン#6249**